howerj/liblisp/liblisp.md

         date               Return a list of integers representing the date assoc              Find a value in an association list locale!
 Set the locale
-        binary-logarithm   Calculate the binary logarithm of an integer close              Close an IO object
+        blog               Calculate the binary logarithm of an integer close              Close an IO object
         type-of            Return an integer-enum for the type of an object timed-eval         Eval with execution time